cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 ### Adding Hoogle toggle

-Let's also take as input whether hoogle is enabled, so that we don't have to wait for Hoogle to build for other functionality.
+Let's also take as input whether hoogle is enabled, so that we don't have to wait for Hoogle to build when we don't need it:
 ```nix
 { reflex-platform ? import ./reflex-platform.nix {}
 , withHoogle ? false